-The Meadows Museum Student Collective (MMSC) develops ways to engage the SMU student body and integrate them into the Meadows Museum experience through planning, marketing, and facilitating creative events.
+The Meadows Museum Student Collective (MMSC) develops ways to engage the SMU student body by planning, marketing, and facilitating creative projects at the Meadows Museum.
 By serving as the voice of the student body, the MMSC helps the museum become more accessible and welcoming to SMU students.
-Collective members enjoy exclusive experiences like visiting art spaces in Dallas, meeting with contemporary artists, and going behind the scenes at the Meadows Museum, all while building marketable, real-world experience.

 ARTafterDARK: SMU College Night

 Free; SMU Student ID required.
 Masks are required.

 Free; SMU Student ID required.
 Limited to 200 students (first-come, first-served); masks and social distancing are required.

 Limited-Edition Artist T-Shirt